The following are some of our favorite things and stuff used in Invent To Learn workshops. Enjoy!

 - micro:bit Starter Ideas new

 - The micro:bit Matters (an introduction to the micro:bit)

 - Exciting new physical computing software options

-- Programmable toys for controlling with the iPad
+- Programmable toys for iPad control

 - The Invent To Learn Guide to Block Programming (updated 6/17)

 - littleBits Quick Start Guides and all of the littleBits manuals in one PDF file (as of March 2015)